devychen/devychen.github.io/index.md

 **The Relations Between Personality and Language Use** (Coursework.
 Graded 1.0) <br>
 Github [Access] <br>
-*Abstract*  <br>
-The study extract data from all series of Harry Potter films to analyse and investigate: Do language variables of the LIWC refect personality factors as in previous LIWC studies?
+*Abstract* The study extract data from all series of Harry Potter films to analyse and investigate: Do language variables of the LIWC refect personality factors as in previous LIWC studies?

 <!--
 {% include_relative _includes/publications.md %}